MiryeongKoo/glmmLassoML/README.md

 # glmmLassoML
 R example code used in an article titled, [Automatic Predictor Selection in Large-scale Assessments Using Machine Learning: Penalized Regression Models for Hierarchical Data]
-This article is submitted to a journal and under review.
-The more detailed information will be further updated once it is accepted.
+This article will be submitted to a journal.
+The more detailed information will be further updated once it is accepted/published.

 ## Empirical Data Resource
 The data that support the findings of this study are openly available at [TIMSS 2019 International Database](https://timssandpirls.bc.edu/timss2019/international-database)